 How to Find a Rehab That’s Received a Grant

 While there is no list of every rehab that has received a SAMHSA grant or otherwise, but if you are looking for low-cost or free rehab, you can search for publicly-funded treatment programs.
 They receive assistance from the federal and state government to provide recovery services to those with substance addiction.
 Publicly-funded rehabs may offer detox, inpatient treatment, outpatient care, and other support services to those without insurance or those without the financial means to pay for treatment.

 If you are ready to enter a rehab program but aren’t able to afford treatment, you may want to consider a state-funded or government-funded treatment program.
-Call our free, confidential helpline at 800-662-4357 for help finding a low-cost publicly-funded rehab.
-We are available 24/7.
+Call 800-914-7089 (Who Answers?) to get help today.

 Misconceptions About Rehab Grants

-There is a wealth if misinformation out there regarding rehab grants and who qualifies for them.
+There is a wealth of misinformation out there regarding rehab grants and who qualifies for them.
 Many websites will make it seem as if individuals can apply for rehab grants to help finance their treatment, but this is not the case.
 Government grants, such as those offered by SAMHSA, are only available for entities like non-profit organizations.
-However, it’s helpful to know

 Applying for Rehab Scholarships